 In an agency setting, project stakeholders may include a marketing team, creative team, executives, and clients.
 For freelance designers, a creative brief is simply shared between the designer and client.
 This may be done as an interview, with the designer asking the client all of the questions included in the creative brief, or the client may fill out the brief and return it.
 While a creative brief provides a foundation for a project, it’s also a reference tool that can be modified as the project progresses.

 The potential consequences of not using a creative brief include wasted time and money, miscommunication with clients, multiple revisions as the project keeps changing course, and a general lack of clarity on all sides, all of which can be avoided by using a creative brief.
-For a creative brief to truly be effective, it should be developed in a timely manner so that it’s streamlining the project timeline, not interfering with it.
+For a creative brief to truly be effective, it should be developed in a timely manner so that it streamlines the project timeline, rather than interfere with it.

-To get you started, we’re providing a collection of creative brief templates that you can download for free.
-You’ll find templates for advertising, graphic design, nonprofits and more in Microsoft Word format, plus general creative brief templates for Microsoft Excel.
+To get you started, we’ve provided a collection of creative brief templates that you can download for free.
+You’ll find templates for advertising, graphic design, nonprofits, and more in Microsoft Word format, plus general creative brief templates for Microsoft Excel.
 We’ve also provided free creative brief templates in Smartsheet, a real-time work execution platform that makes outlining your marketing efforts easier and more collaborative than Excel.

 How to Write a Creative Brief